 Macomber has 170 million books in print; the newest, Rose Harbor in Bloom, has just been released.
 Her publisher, Random House, celebrated Macomber's selling power earlier this month with a fan retreat at the Gaylord Opryland resort in Nashville, where 400 women gathered for a weekend of tea, knitting and literary friendship.

 Samantha Shannon is being touted as the new J. K. Rowling.
 She's 21, a fresh graduate of Oxford, where she was a student when she wrote The Bone Season, the first in a projected seven-novel urban fantasy series.
 She's got a film deal with the new London studio set up by Andy Serkis of Lord of the Rings fame, and she's been courting booksellers, book reviewers, and fantasy fans for more than a year.

 It's tricky when a book arrives with such preliminary brouhaha.
 I've learned to scrub my mind of hype and leave it to the text.
 The proof is in the reading.

-On-air challenge: Today's theme is "C.S.I." — as in the name of the long-running TV show.
-You're given three words starting with the letters C, S and I. For each set, give a fourth word that can follow each of the original words to complete a compound word or a familiar two-word phrase.
+On-air challenge:You're given two words starting with the letter S. For each pair, give a third word — also starting with S — that can follow the first one and precede the second one, in each case to complete a compound word or a familiar two-word phrase.